robertluwang/hands-on-ai/gemini-api-demo/gemini-langchain-chroma-demo.md

 from langchain.vectorstores import Chroma
 ```

+    USER_AGENT environment variable not set, consider setting it to identify your requests.

 ## Retriever

-In this stage, you will perform the following steps:
+Perform the following steps:

 - Read and parse the website data using LangChain.
 - Create embeddings of the website data.